Hett, Maylor & Co. Ltd. was formed on 4th February 1885 with £250,000 capital with the intention of the construction of

 All of this is true, but the greatest cause was the fact that the project was spectacularly undercapitalized.
 The total sum agreed would translate to approximately £220,000,000, which would go nowhere nowadays, HS2 being a classic example.
 It is probable that Edmund Sykes Hett became caught up in 'Railway Fever' and was carried away with the enthusiasm of railway builders of the time.
 They didn't even get half way, it being left to two other companies (The Granada Railway and La Compañía de los Caminos de Hierro del Sur de España) to finish the work, meaning that the concession to build a railway between Murcia and Granada became a railway between Lorca and Baza with the branch line to Águilas.
-The Baza to Granada section included five tunnels, a 325 metre viaduct and two iron bridges as well as many cuttings and embankments.
+The Baza to Granada section included six tunnels, a 325 and a 335 metre viaduct and six iron bridges as well as many cuttings and embankments.

 It is interesting that Edmund Sykes Hett increased his shares from 200 in 1885 to 300 in 1890 (when Hett, Maylor declared bankruptcy).
 He must have known which way the wind was blowing.
 Was he trying to shore up the company?